yonatank93/UQ_tutorial/README.md

 Tutorial to do MCMC sampling in Python.

-The focus of this tutorial is to understand how the error in the training data is propagated to the parameters when we do regression.
-We will start the tutorial by utilizing a Monte Carlo method to see how the uncertainty of the training data propagates to the parameters.
-Then, we will look at a local approximation of parameter uncertainty via the Fisher information matrix (FIM).
-Finally, we will touch on how to do MCMC simulation using Python `emcee` package.
+>Any measurement that you make without the knowledge of its uncertainty is completely
+>meaningless (W. Lewin)

+>No forecast is complete without an estimate of its uncertainty (Tennekes et al. 1986)

+The focus of this tutorial is to introduce uncertainty propagation from the data to the inferred parameters.
+The tutorials are presented using the Jupyter notebooks.

 ## Get started
 Several ways to run the Jupyter notebook in this repository: